Xenite/Xenite/readme.md

 # Installation

-If you want to get the latest version easily with Git just follow this instruction:

-### Installing
+There are two ways of installing the theme.

+* Stable way: download the latest release and extract `Xenite` folder to `/usr/share/themes`

+* "Git" way, the latest version of the source:

 1. Navigate to `/usr/share/themes` (`cd /usr/share/themes`)